shauna06/CPSC-210-Project/README.md

 ## User Stories
-- As a user, I want to be able to add a book to a collection of books and specify the name of the book, the author, the number of pages, the genre, the month & year I read it, whether I completed it, and the rating from 1 to 5 with increments of 0.25
+- As a user, I want to be able to add a book to a collection of books and specify the name of the book, the author, the number of pages, the genre, the year I read it,  and the rating from 1 to 5 with increments of 0.25
 - As a user, I want to be able to view the titles of my collection of books read
-- As a user, I want to be able to sort the order of books from the most recent to the least recent or highest rating to the lowest rating and vice versa
+- As a user, I want to be able to sort the order of books from the most recent to the least recent or highest rating to the lowest rating
-- As a user, I want to be able to filter my collection of books by genre, author, month or year, or by rating and view the resulting titles after filtering
+- As a user, I want to be able to filter my collection of books by genre or author and view the resulting titles after filtering
 - As a user, I want to be able to delete a book from the collection of books
 - As a user, I want to be able to select a singular book in the collection and view the details specified